I’m interested in how people get things done. How things are made–a piece of artistic work, a product, a service, an outcome.

 I like to be out of my head and in someone else's.
 Seeing things from other people’s perspective and how they see the world is fun and surprising, a good sense-check on my own world view.

-I once had a boss whom I admired for her decision-making velocity.
-She would have an idea, decide how to do it, and move to the first step of doing, pronto.
-The idea in traction would inform the next bit of the process, and it would unfurl and refine from there.
-The doing informed itself on how and what to do next.
-This boss is very successful in business and, aside from being generous and savvy, I put her success down to her prescient sense of when to act.
-She understood that things don’t happen without a bit of trial and error, and good outcomes often stem from a bit of friction that pushes you to find a new way through.
+I once had a boss whom I admired for their decision-making velocity.
+They would have an idea, decide how to do it, and move to the first step of doing, pronto.
+The idea, once started, would inform the next bit of the process, and it would unfurl and refine from there.
+Each step informed the next.

 For those who like movies, there’s a book by screenwriter William Goldman called Adventures in the Screen Trade.
 In it is a piece of advice I’ve found helpful: “No one knows anything.”
 I find this very freeing.
 To me, it means outcomes aren’t preordained; they come from trying things out and seeing what works.
 Your own insights and initiative guide the process, and the best prompts are your own.

-Sometimes you need a hand wrangling the output from prompts, or help modelling scenarios and structuring the steps in between, so everything feels manageable and aligned with where you want things to go.
+That said, sometimes you need a hand wrangling the output from prompts, or help modelling scenarios and structuring the steps in between, so everything feels manageable and aligned with where you want things to go.
 Operations support can help with that.
 It’s about scaffolding ideas and decision-making with practical steps to move forward, especially when you’re in new territory or venturing beyond the familiar.

 –Cath